 Skip to content

-NWS API Reference (Developer-Friendly Rewrite)
+NWS API Reference

 What I Did

-API Overview
+Overview

-The National Weather Service (NWS) API provides free, public access to real-time weather data from the official U.S. government source at api.weather.gov.
-You can use it to retrieve forecasts, observations, alerts, radar imagery, and specialized data for aviation, marine, and river conditions—all updated continuously to reflect the latest information.
+You can retrieve forecasts, observations, alerts, radar imagery, and specialized data for aviation, marine, and river conditions—all updated continuously to reflect the latest information.

 With nationwide coverage and highly localized 2.5 km grids, the NWS API supports both broad regional outlooks and point-level forecasts.
 Because it connects directly to the same systems used by government agencies and news outlets, you get authoritative, reliable weather data—without subscription fees or commercial restrictions.

-How the API Works
+How It Works

 You don't need an API key or token to start—simply include the base URL in your requests and specify the endpoint and parameters you need.

-API Request Flow
+Typical Request Flow

 The NWS API supports multiple weather data types, each retrieved differently.
 This diagram shows the typical flow from a latitude/longitude input to the correct API endpoints for forecasts, alerts, observations, and zones.